gavalierm/pab-propresenter-arena-bridge/README.md

 When slide is triggered the Script read the text from the slide and PUT this text into Resolume Arena "TextBlock" source.

-If the clip cointains "auto trigger flags", the script trigger the clip automaticaly.
+If the clip contains "auto trigger flags", the script trigger the clip automaticaly.

 ## What you need